elliotfontaine/vsmaptools/README.md

 The image will be generated at the path specified in `config.json`.

 ## License
 This project is licensed under the MIT License.
-See `LICENSE.md` for details.
+See `LICENSE` for details.